flexiondotorg/oab-java6/README.rst

 ====

 * Add support for JCE Unlimited Strength Jurisdiction Policy Files.
-* Remove automatic signing key generation and add support for selecting a pre-existing signing key.
 * Check the binary packages downloaded from Oracle are the correct size.
 * Add support to build for a given Ubuntu distribution.
 * Add support to optionally build using ``pbuilder``.